com-mr-apps/com-mr-apps/README.md

 Welcome @com-mr-apps [com.mr.apps]

 ## History
 *  Jan.
-12, 2025 - version '2025.1.1' of [JNordVPN Manager](https://github.com/com-mr-apps/JNordVPNManager) is published and hit the 200 installations mark in Snap Store :)
+12, 2025 - version '2025.1.1' of [JNordVPN Manager](https://github.com/com-mr-apps/JNordVPNManager) is released and hit the 200 installations mark in Snap Store :)
 *  Nov.
 15, 2024 - first version '2024.1.1' of [JNordVPN Manager](https://github.com/com-mr-apps/JNordVPNManager) published in Snap store
 * A new chapter starts end of October 2024...